Conceived and directed by Novi_sad

 - Tracks 2, 4 produced at home studio, Ancient Olympia, Greece.

-- CM von Hausswolff’s track produced by manipulating audio material which has been previously used for Hashima film, Japan, 2002 by CM von Hausswolff and Tomas Nordanstad.
+– Carl Michael von Hausswolff’s track produced by manipulating audio material which has been previously used for Hashima film, Japan, 2002 by Carl Michael von Hausswolff and Tomas Nordanstad.

-- Helge Sten’s original audio track will also be used as a multichannel installation piece in Stavanger, 2009 curated by Anne Hilde Neset.
+– Helge Sten’s original audio track has also been used as a multichannel installation piece in Stavanger, 2009 curated by Anne Hilde Neset.

-- Ian Ilavsky recorded Beckie’s cello in Montréal, September 2008.
+– Ian Ilavsky recorded Rebecca’s cello in Montréal, September 2008.

-‘Sirens’ is an audio project which explores the aesthetics of information on sound.
-Initially based on multiple ways of analysis in various types of recordings, this project has been developed and produced by applying numerical and quantitative data from major stockmarket crashes in history on tracks commissioned by other sound artists and musicians.
+Sirens is a project which explores the aesthetics of information on sound.
+Initially based on multiple ways of analysis in various types of recordings, this project has been developed and produced by applying numerical and quantitative data from periods of economic panic and major stock market crashes in history, on tracks commissioned from other sound artists and musicians.

-Through ‘Sirens’, I tried to make audible the flow of data by drawing the boundaries and possibilities in working with numerical elements, since the potential is relentless.
-These sequences of numbers revealed a huge variety of structures and the decision on what and how I should use was extremely tough.
-My ultimate goal is to perceive the multi–substance of data that conquers the world of stock markets by applying it on sound.
-Data and information provide an indelible element which sits comfortably alongside words and it enables us to apply them on certain types of music which circulate among texts on-line and off.
+Through Sirens, the flow of data was made audible by drawing the boundaries and possibilities in working with numerical elements, since the potential is relentless.
+These sequences of numbers revealed a huge variety of structures, which could be applied on the commissioned tracks.
+The ultimate goal was to perceive the multi–substance of the data that conquers the world of stock markets by applying it on sound.
+Data and information provide an indelible element which sits comfortably alongside words and it enables us to apply them on certain types of music, which circulate among texts on-line and off.

-At first, 5 musicians and sound artists were asked to create a piece of approximately 10 minutes length.
-After that, I started working with analysis on other recorded sounds.
-I did Convolution, FFT, Spectragram and Sonogram analysis on rare recordings in order to dig out some data from them and transform it to the given tracks.
-This was an effort to ‘adjust’ them in an equivalent sonic level, always considering the analysis results from the other recordings.
-I don’t see this as Sonification, but as an effort to work on sound by being guided from elements which pre-exist on these recordings.
-The whole procedure, enforces the idea of an artificial but yet realistic transformation.
-The decision of ‘what’ and ‘how’ I should use was hard, since the combinations are too many.
-I chose this kind of transformation which sounded better to my ears and helped me to work further to evolve and develop the ‘re-synthesis’ of the musical tracks.
-Few audio elements have been used and transmitted from each recording to each piece.
+In the beginning, five musicians and sound artists were asked to create an original track for Sirens.
+After that, the process of sound analysis on extremely rare recorded sounds took place.
+Convolution, FFT, Spectragram and Sonogram analysis have been utilized on multiple recordings, in order to dig out some results and transmit them to the given tracks.
+This was an effort to adapt them in a equivalent sonic level with the commissioned tracks, always considering the analysis’ results from the other recordings.
+This is not associated to Sonification, but it is an effort to work on sound by being guided from elements which pre-exist in these recordings.
+The whole procedure enforces the idea of an artificial, but yet realistic transformation.
+The decision of which specific informative elements should be used was really hard, since the combinations and possibilities are infinite.
+The way of transmitting the analysis’ results which was chosen, was the one that sounded better and fostered the work, the evolution, the development and the re-synthesis of the musical tracks.

-Stock market crashes are social phenomena where external economic events combine with crowd behaviour and psychology in a positive feedback loop that drives investors to sell.
-Generally speaking, crashes usually occur under the following conditions: a prolonged period of rising stock prices and economic optimism, a market where P/E ratios exceed long-term averages, and extensive use of margin debt and leverage by market participants.
+Stock market crashes are social phenomena when external economic events are being combined with crowd behaviour and psychology in a positive feedback loop that drives investors to sell.
+Generally speaking, crashes usually occur under the following conditions: a prolonged period of rising stock prices and economic optimism, a market where P/E ratios exceed long-term averages; and extensive use of margin debt and leverage by market participants.

 The crash functions as a constantly evolving archive of the many meanings, thoughts and translations that it gathers along the way.
 Sometimes there are explosions of money and sometimes there are famines.
 The movement of the stocks is based on calculated correlations between the histories of each stock and those of its near neighbours.

-Infrequently, the market tends to react irrationally to economic news, even if that news has no real effect on the technical value of securities itself.
+Infrequently, the market tends to react irrationally to economic news.
 Therefore, the stock market can be swayed tremendously in either direction by press releases, rumors and mass panic.
 Furthermore, the stock market comprises a large amount of speculative analysts, or pencil pushers, who have no substantial money or financial interest in the market.
 Over the short-term, stocks and other securities can be battered or buoyed by any number of fast market-changing events, making the stock market difficult to predict.

-The core idea in this project was to produce a reverse movement between the stock market’s collapsing statistics/indexes/numbers and the development in each audio track.
-From the beginning, my aim was to make each piece denser as long as the numbers, percentages and values collapsing.
-It was a vise versa action between the market’s crash and audio’s processing and development.
-In ‘Sirens’, I used data from various types of indexes and values such as industrial/utility/composite/transportation averages, the gold market etc., as well as percentages and quantitative elements.
+The core idea in Sirens was to produce a reverse movement between the stock market’s melting statistics/indexes/numbers and the development in each audio track.
+From the beginning, the aim was to make each piece denser and more dynamic as long as the numbers, percentages and values were collapsing.
+It was a vise versa action between the market’s crash and audio’s processing.
+Data from various types of indexes and values such as the industrial/utility/composite/transportation averages, the gold market etc. was used, as well as other percentages and quantitative elements.

-By presenting and producing pieces which -for me- have these awesome nuances of ‘Erebus’, something that is constantly evolving and existing through all the financial affairs, I tried to represent this terrific chaos and infiniteness of data and information.
-‘Sirens’ is the auditory reflection of this ‘Erebus’.
-Human beings are very much exposed against this huge mass of information and this is a fact that has already changed the way we are living, perceiving this world and the way people communicating.
+Human beings are very much exposed against a huge mass of information and a myriad of data.
+This is a fact that has already changed the way we are living, perceiving this world and the way people communicating.

-‘Sirens’ is an effort to ‘poison’ the ground and this vast pool of information in a world where almost everything equals with a digit.
-It could be perceived as the juxtaposition between an aural sentimental longing and the ‘dry’ world of data.
-The stock markets stumbling across the globe determines a potentially hectic situation which could be ‘finetuned’ by epic, elegiac and heavy sounds.
-We are living in the era of irrational economies of blood or what Alan Greenspan once called ‘irrational exuberance’.
+Sirens is an effort to poison the ground and this vast pool of information in a world where almost everything equals with a digit.
+It could be perceived as the juxtaposition between an aural sentimental longing and the dry cosmos of data.
+The economies’ stumbling across the globe determines a potentially hectic situation which could be accompanied and finetuned by epic and elegiac sounds.
+We are living in the era of irrational economies of blood or what Alan Greenspan once called ’’irrational exuberance’’.

-As an epilogue, I would like to mention a John Kenneth Galbraith’s statement about the Wall Street Crash, 1929:
+As an epilogue, a John Kenneth Galbraith’s statement about the Wall Street Crash, 1929:

-photos by Novi_sad + The Erasers + Zhang Jian, profile by Mr. Comfort
+photos by Novi_sad + Zhang Jian, profile by Mr. Comfort